THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 Jeanne d'Arc

 With the English occupying Paris and large parts of the country, French daring and dauntlessness were at low ebb.
 Their Dauphin was listless and languid as were his ministers.
 In 1428 the Dauphin's cause seemed bleak.
 The English appeared invincible, their victories proof that God was with them.
-The Dauphinists' most horribel handicap was the character of their king-to-be.
+The Dauphinists' most horrible handicap was the character of their king-to-be.
 He was a weak, graceless degenerate.
 Stunted and puny, he had a blank face with scared, shifty, sleepy eye, that peered out from either side of a big, long nose.
 He was afflicted with strange fears, like entering strange houses and never crossing a wooden bridge.
 He left governing to his greedy favourites who instead of fighting the English, fought among themselves.

-The country needed confidence and courage and who could have guessed it would be inspired by a teenaged peasant girl.
-In 1428 an illiterate, seventeen-year old, shepherdess named Joan of Arc, declared she had been called by God to save king and country by exelling the English.
-Hardly anything is known of this young woman warrior, summoned to save her king and country by three saints - .Saint Michael, Saint Catherine, and Saint Margaret.
 No drawing exists of Joan, but an outline sketched at the bottom of a document.
-Even the armour attributed to her is unauthenticated, Joan was born in Domremy in the province of Lorraine.
+Even the armour attributed to her is unauthenticated.
+Joan was born in Domremy in the province of Lorraine.
 It was devastated by the Hundred Years' War, a dynastic duel with England that began in 1337.
 The conflict comprised a series of destructive wars lasting from 1337 to 1453 over a long-standing dispute regarding the relationship between the crown of France and several rich feudal principalities held by England within France's territory.

 Jeanne d'Arc in Armour Before Orleans